akamai/terraform-provider-akamai/docs/resources/appsec_reputation_profile.md

 # akamai_appsec_reputation_profile`

-(Beta) Use the `akamai_appsec_reputation_profile` resource to create or modify a reputation profile for a specific security configuration version.
+Use the `akamai_appsec_reputation_profile` resource to create or modify a reputation profile for a specific security configuration version.

 ## Example Usage